 The reality is that a recovery program goes far beyond just the abstinence of mind-altering substances.
 Most clients entering treatment lack many fundamental skills of being a healthy adult.
 This is why many addiction treatment programs have consciously incorporated nutritional life skills into their recovery programs to help provide the appropriate knowledge and practical education they can take into the next phase of their lives.
 Many just coming off the streets are malnourished and culinary experts purely in the way of the microwave.
 Experienced addiction treatment programs are aware of this reality and take it into serious consideration when including nutrition experts into their staff to help design meal plans during treatment and corresponding education to individuals preparing for discharge.
 If you are looking for more information on how nutrition and recovery go hand-in-hand, contact us today to discuss – it’s our pleasure to be your resource!

 Entering back into normal life after years of addictive behavior can be very intimidating.
 When in active addiction, we lose the standard life skills that we would have learned otherwise.
-The Florida House is here to assure you that we will help you through every step of the transition from addiction to sobriety.
+FHE Health is here to assure you that we will help you through every step of the transition from addiction to sobriety.
 We can help you in all aspects of your life including nutrition, financial management, career goals, family responsibilities, and more.
 We will give you all the tools necessary to get sober and stay sober long after leaving the Florida House.
 All you need to do is take the first step and give us a call.
 Our compassionate counselors are standing by to answer any questions you may have.